pythonanywhere/help_pages/articles/MSSQLServer.md

     ...again, changing `YOUR_PYTHONANYWHERE_USERNAME`, `YOUR_SQL_SERVER_USERID`,
     and `YOUR_SQL_SERVER_PASSWORD` appropriately.

-    **Note:** just as with pymssql, if you're using an Azure-hosted database, you need to specify both the username and the server name in `YOUR_SQL_SERVER_USERID`, separated by an `@`.
+    **Note:** if you're using an Azure-hosted database, you need to specify both the username and the server name in `YOUR_SQL_SERVER_USERID`, separated by an `@`.
 For example, `yourusername@yourservername`.
 See [this help page](https://blogs.msdn.microsoft.com/cdndevs/2015/05/21/python-and-data-sql-database-on-azure-as-a-data-source-for-python-applications/)
     for more information.